EladFirebolt/godocs/docs/Guides/security/sso/index.md

 # Configure your IdP

-Before you can set up SSO with Firebolt, follow the required configuration steps in your Identity Provider(IdP) to work with the application.
+Single-sign on (SSO) is an authentication process that allows users to access multiple applications or services with a single set of credentials.
+It provides a centralized authentication mechanism for organizations so that it's easier to manage user access, enforce security policies, and revoke access when necessary.

+## Pre-requisites

+Before you can use SSO with Firebolt, you must complete specific configuration steps in your Identity Provider (IdP) system, which is responsible for authenticating users and managing their credentials.
+Part of these steps include defining an **Audience URI**, which specifies the intended recipient of a SAML assertion about a user's authentication.
+The configuration of an Audience URI depends on your IdP.
+See the following list of supported IdPs for specific instructions.

 {: .note}
-Before creating a SAML integration in your IdP, you must configure the Audience URI.
-Otherwise, SAML assertions will not pass, and SSO will not allow users to sign in.
+If your Audience URI is not configured correctly, Security Assertion Markup Language (SAML) assertions used for authentication will fail, preventing users from signing in using SSO.

+## Supported IdPs

-Firebolt supports the ability for users to sign into firebolt using their federated identity.
-Firebolt's SSO implementation supports the following identity providers (IdPs):
+Firebolt allows users to sign in using their federated identities.
+The SSO implementation supports the following IdPs:

 - [Auth0](https://firebolt.io/Guides/security/sso/auth0.html)
 - [Okta](https://firebolt.io/Guides/security/sso/okta.html)